dpzimmer/gridgen/README_ext.md

 **ext_read_refgrid.m** will extract from NetCDF DEMs in a flexible manner to cover a requested region.
-Longitude signedness and wrapping is accounted for and the returned DEM coordinates are suitably aligned for direct interpolation to the target.
+Longitude signedness and wrapping is accounted for and the returned DEM coordinates are suitably aligned for direct application to the target.
+This approach uses more RAM than the original.

+**...**